TARC giving 7-day passes for 'Dump the Pump' Day June 20

 LOUISVILLE, Ky.
 (WDRB) -- TARC wants to help drivers "Dump the Pump."

-To encourage more people to leave their cars parked and take the bus, TARC employees are handing out free seven-day passes.
+To encourage more people to leave their cars parked and take the bus, TARC employees handed out free seven-day passes on Wednesday.

 Thursday, June 20 is the 14th annual National Dump the Pump Day when 155 transit systems across the country try to increase ridership, lower dependence on cars and reduce the carbon footprint of cities.